Hoseung Kim (Integrated Ph.D Student)

 Publications

-• Hoseung Kim and Daejin Park.
-On Preparation (SCI) Applied Sciences, 2025
+• Hoseong Kim and Daejin Park.
+On Preparation (SCI) IEEE Access, 2026

-• Hoseung Kim and Daejin Park.
-Low-Power High Speed CNN Accelerator with Matrix Reordering Techniques for Small Footprint Memory Access (Under Review) In IEEE International Conference on Artificial Intelligence in Information and Communication (ICAIIC 2025), 2025.
+• Hoseong Kim and Daejin Park.
+Low-Power High Speed CNN Accelerator with Matrix Reordering Techniques for Small Footprint Memory Access In IEEE International Conference on Artificial Intelligence in Information and Communication (ICAIIC 2025), 2025.

-• Hoseung Kim and Daejin Park.
+• Hoseong Kim and Daejin Park.
 Low Power CNN Accelerator Memory Interface with Small Footprint Memory Access, In IEEE Symposium on Low-Power and High-Speed Chips and Systems (Flagship Conf.
 COOLChips), 2025.

 Participation in International Conference